jz-clouddna/teched2025-XP264/README.md

 The requirements to follow the exercises in this repository are...

-- You need to fork the repository.
+- You need to fork the repository at activate the github actions at the fork.
 Thus, you may need to have a GitHub user.
   If you haven't got one yet, please [sign-up](exercises/ex0#exercise-00---sign-up-for-a-new-github-account) on GitHub before the workshop or at the very beginning of the session.

 - The session content is delivered *exclusively* on the SAP-Samples github, and many excercises have been implemented as CI/CD [Github Actions worflows](https://docs.github.com/en/actions/get-started/understand-github-actions) (GHA).